![]() |

 would result in a further investment that would take years or decades

 to recover.
-For example, the question of how many MG26(t) (ZB-26)
+For example, the question of how many MG26(t) (ZB-26) automatic

-for the manual has to reflect that.
-The ZB-26 is a fine gun, and
+has to reflect that.
+The ZB-26 is a fine gun, and I have completed a 1940-dated

-I have completed a 1940-dated 48 page manual, but I know that I can't
+48 page manual for it, but I know that I can't afford to sell 60 hours

-afford to sell 60 hours of work (plus printing costs) for $5 a copy.
-The
+of work (plus printing costs) for $5 a copy.
+The cost for printing 10

-cost for printing 10 manuals at a time is much higher per manual compared
+manuals at a time is much higher per manual compared to the cost per manual

-to the cost per manual for printing a thousand or more.
-Buy a few
+for printing a thousand or more.
+Buy a few hundred manuals and we can

-hundred manuals and we can make a deal!
+make a deal!

 Pricing